jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     COLON
         ...                 \ init FORTH part

-        LIT RECURSE IS WARM \ replace (WARM) as part of FORTH init by START in the FORTH init process ABORT               \ then end the FORTH init process.
+        LIT RECURSE IS WARM \ replace WARM by START ['] WARM >BODY      \ and end START with default WARM EXECUTE             \ that unlock I/O, start FORTH process ;                       \ then fall down to sleep state, waiting any interrupt...
-    ;

-    CODE STOP               \ to properly stop your app MOV #SLEEP,X        \ restore the default background (optional) ADD #4,X            \ (word SLEEP can only be used in assembler, not in FORTH) MOV X,-2(X)
+    CODE STOP               \ to properly stop your app MOV #SLEEP,X        \ restore the default background (optional) ADD #4,X            \ (word SLEEP can only be seen in assembler mode, not in FORTH) MOV X,-2(X)
     COLON
         ['] WARM >BODY